CERTCC/CERT-Guide-to-CVD/docs/appendices/Appendix-E---Disclosure-Policy-Templates_47677527.md

 [In recent years the CERT/CC has advised a number of organizations on their vulnerability disclosure policies.
-In the interest of helping others develop or improve their own policies, we\'ve collected policy items from a variety of vulnerability disclosure policies including our own, generalized them, organized them by topic, and put them into a git repository.
+In the interest of helping others develop or improve their own policies, we've collected policy items from a variety of vulnerability disclosure policies including our own, generalized them, organized them by topic, and put them into a git repository.
 [The policy templates in this repository are meant to be